ErnieLG/Projects/Loan_Outcome_Classifier/README.md

 * In the future, I would like to analyze the data for loan applicants that were filed by more than one person.

+* The data of the loan applicants who were denied would presumably reveal many worthy applicants with our improved model.

-* It would be interesting to try different types of hyper-parameters and more iterations of Bayesian Boosting.
+* It would be interesting to try different types of hyper-parameters and more iterations of Bayesian Boosting to further improve our model.

 ## 6. Credits